malept/thermite/CONTRIBUTING.md

 * If it's an error related to Rust, the version of Rust, Cargo, and how you installed it.
 * A detailed list of steps to reproduce the bug.
 A minimal testcase would be very helpful, if possible.
-* If there any any error messages in the console, copying them in the bug summary will be very helpful.
+* If there are any error messages in the console, copying them in the bug summary will be very helpful.

 ## Filing Pull Requests